damianveltkamp/dotfiles/README.md

 git clone https://github.com/damianveltkamp/dotfiles.git ~/damian-dotfiles
 ```

-Create a config directory on your machine on your home path
+Create a config directory on your machine on your home path if you don't already have one

 ```
 mkdir -p ~/.config